hailinzeng/hailinzeng.github.com/_posts/2013-07-10-how-to-build-static-site-on-github.md

 **Add new blog post**

-The blog post are put in the directory _post, the filename should be year-month-day-title.md.
+The blog post are put in the directory "_post", the filename should be year-month-day-title.md.
 You can edit the md(MarkDown) file by any text editor.
-I propose ***MarkDownPad***.
+I propose **MarkDownPad**.

 In the front end of each blog post, there are some meta data, which is called yaml header.
 The are enclosed by two lines of "---", which means a beginning and ending of the meta data.
 Between then, you can set one meta data in each line.